open-telemetry/opentelemetry-go/bridge/opencensus/README.md

 ### The bridge solution

 The bridge implements the OpenCensus trace API using OpenTelemetry.
-This would cause, for example, a span recorded with OpenCensus' StartSpan() method to be equivalent to recording a span using OpenTelemetry's tracer.Start() method.
-Funneling all tracing API calls to OpenTelemetry APIs results in the desired unified span higherarchy.
+This would cause, for example, a span recorded with OpenCensus' `StartSpan()` method to be equivalent to recording a span using OpenTelemetry's `tracer.Start()` method.
+Funneling all tracing API calls to OpenTelemetry APIs results in the desired unified span hierarchy.

 ### User Journey